 Suppliers must not use forced, bonded or prison labour.
 Workers will not be required to lodge deposits or identity papers with an employer and must be free to leave work at the end of the shift and terminate their employment with reasonable notice.

 Suppliers will recognise the right of employees to join unions or representative committees, and the right of worker’s associations to collective bargaining.

 Where the right to freedom of association and collective bargaining is restricted under law, the employer allows the development of a means for independent and free association and bargaining.

 Safe working conditions

-A safe and hygienic working environment shall be provided, bearing in mind the prevailing local knowledge of the industry and any specific hazards.
-Adequate steps shall be taken to prevent accidents and injury to health arising out of, or occurring in the course of work by minimising as far as practical hazards in the workplace.
+A safe and hygienic working environment shall be provided.
+Adequate steps shall be taken to prevent accidents and injury to health arising out of, or occurring in the course of, work by minimising as far as practical hazards in the workplace.

 Wages must be paid at regular intervals according to national or industry benchmarks.
 Any deductions not provided for under national law are not permitted without the express written permission of the worker.

 Suppliers must comply with applicable laws and regulations in regards to working hours and must operate in a manner that promotes humane and productive hours of work and working conditions.

 There is to be no discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.

 Physical abuse, the threat of physical abuse, sexual and other forms of harassment, verbal abuse and other types of intimidation will never be used by a supplier or factory in relation to their workers.